pjbriggs/CRAFT-GP-galaxy/README.rst

 CRAFT-GP-galaxy
 ===============

-Development of Galaxy tools to wrap the CRAFT-GP pipeline: https://github.com/johnbowes/CRAFT-GP
+Development of Galaxy tools to wrap the CRAFT ("Credible Refinement and Annotation of Functional Targets") pipeline: https://github.com/johnbowes/CRAFT-GP

 Tools